xyxj1024/xyxj1024.github.io/_posts/2023-02-04-linux-resource-controls.md

   - File-mapped pages - pages that map a portion of a file
   - Page cache pages - consist of pages used during IPC using `shmfs`; pages of a user mode process that are swapped out; pages from block read/write operations; pages from file read/write operations

 The first RSS ("resident set size", the portion of memory occupied by a process that is held in main memory) controller was posted by Balbir Singh in February 2007[^2].
+According to Jonathan Corbet[^3], the memory controller can be used to:

+1. Isolate an application or a group of applications; Memory hungry applications can be isolated and limited to a smaller amount of memory,
+2. Create a `cgroup` with limited amount of memory, this can be used as a good alternative to booting with `mem=XXXX`,
+3. Virtualization solutions can control the amount of memory they want to assign to a virtual machine instance,
+4. A CD/DVD burner could control the amount of memory used by the rest of the system to ensure that burning does not fail due to lack of available memory . . .

+Currently, the following types of memory usages are tracked:

+- Userland memory: page cache and anonymous memory;
+- Kernel data structures such as dentries and inodes;
+- TCP socket buffers.

-To enable memory `cgroups`, add the following commands to the `/boot/cmdline.txt` file:
+To enable memory `cgroups` (actually, `cgroups` with memory controller), add the following commands to the `/boot/cmdline.txt` file:

 ```text
 cgroup_memory=1 cgroup_enable=memory